Skip to main content.

 External Risk Factors:

 1. Scammers succeed by presenting themselves as known or trustworthy.
-Don’t always believe the “from” name on an email you receive or the name that pops up on caller ID.
-Today, it is all too easy for scammers to create official looking logos and accounts that look legitimate.
+Don’t always believe the “from” name on an email you receive or the name that pops up on the caller ID.
+Today, it is all too easy for scammers to create official-looking logos and accounts that look legitimate.

 2. Urgency is a red flag, as is the use of fear or intimidation.
-When you feel pressed or pressured to make a quick decision, it’s a good indicator to stop and do the required research to see if a request is legitimate.
+When you feel pressured to make a quick decision, it’s a good sign to pause and do the necessary research to determine whether a request is legitimate.

 3. Be wary of any type of transaction – a wire transfer, reloadable card or gift card, special pricing and offers that seem too good to be true – that doesn’t have a mechanism for tracking or customer service.